-For instruments measured at amortised cost, CNP Assurances and its subsidiaries apply the effective interest method.
+For instruments measured at amortised cost, the CNP Assurances group applies the effective interest method.
 Commissions and fees paid or received, directly attributable transaction costs, and all other premiums or discounts are recognised in the income statement over the expected life of the instrument.